--

-Summary waits until the next index position is reached

-Syntax WAITNDX t

-Parameter t = time-out in ms

-Description Waits for the index while checking time-out.
+Summary waits until the next index position is reached Syntax WAITNDX t Parameter t = time-out in ms Description Waits for the index while checking time-out.
 The program waits until either the index of the axis is found or the time (time-out) is exceeded.

-5 NB!: If the time is exceeded then an error is triggered which can be evaluated with a ON ERROR function.
+600 NB!: If the time is exceeded then an error is triggered which can be evaluated with a ON ERROR function.
+Command Group CON Cross Index WAITI, WAITP, INDEX Syntax Example CVEL 1 CSTART WAITNDX 10000 / Waits a maximum of 10 s for the axis to reach the index position / OUT 1 1

-5 NB!: The command WAITNDX can not be used with absolute encoders (see par.
-32-00 Incremental Signal Type).

-Command Group ON CON

-Cross Index WAITI, WAITP, INDEX

-Syntax Example CVEL 1

-CSTART

-WAITNDX 10000

-/ Waits a maximum of 10 s for the axis to reach the index position /

-OUT 1 1